Deutsche Bundespost: Organization

 The Bundespost was developed according to a three-tier principle common in public administration in the Federal Republic of Germany.
-The upper stage consisted of the federal ministry for the post office and telecommunication system.
+The upper stage consisted of the Federal Ministry of Post and Telecommunications.
 The middle stage consisted of regional directorates (Bundespostdirektionen) and the state post office management (Landespostdirektion) under western Allied authority in West Berlin (see Deutsche Bundespost Berlin) as of 1949/1955).
 The post office technical central office, telecommunication engineering central office, postal administration social office, and post offices) were on an equal level with the directorates.
 The lower stage consisted of post office branches, postal giro (akin to a checking account) savings bank offices and telecommunications office branches.

 Legal basis

 The legal basis for the administrative activity of the Bundespost was the postal administration act (Postverwaltungsgesetz, abbreviated PostVwG).
 A central goal of public administrative policy after 1924 was financial self-sufficiency.
 Political goals, however, often superseded this goal.
 According to the PostVwG, the federal postal system was to be administered "according to the principles of the policy of the FRG, in particular trade, economic, financial and social policies" and "the interests of the German national economy."

 The Deutsche Bundespost was the largest employer in the Federal Republic, employing some 543,200 people as of 1985.